shaqdeff/CMS-Bookstore/README.md

 # CMS-Bookstore

-CMS Bookstore is a single page web book list application where a user can add, remove and view books.
+CMS Bookstore is a single page book list application where a user can add, remove and view books.

 ## Built With